 This is called the Rent Deduction Service.
 It's free and your payment will always be up to date.

 You can also make maintenance and arrears payments this way.

-When you sign your tenancy agreement, we automatically sign you up for this service.
+When you sign your residential rental agreement, we automatically sign you up for this service.

 You can cancel it at any time if you don't want to use it.